EPIC-guide/epic-guide.github.io/_life/money-americans.md

  * You will end up paying some US federal and state income tax.
 You will probably get a refund out of the taxes originally deducted at source.
  * You will not pay Swiss income tax on the same income, but it will count towards determining your tax rate.
-It should be reported under "_Revenus d’activités lucratives et rentes imposables dans un autre État_" ("Income from gainful activities and pensions taxable in another state").
+It should be reported under "_Revenus d'activités lucratives et rentes imposables dans un autre État_" ("Income from gainful activities and pensions taxable in another state").
  * You are not exempt from Social Security contributions if you were on an H1-B visa,